Is there a penalty if I fail to file a return or pay tax by the due date?

 1 Delinquent tax

-In principle, delinquent tax is calculated based on the number of days during a period from the day following the statutory due date for tax payment (Note 1) to the day on which the principal tax is fully paid.
+In principle, delinquent tax is calculated based on the number of days during a period from the day following the statutory due date for tax payment (Note 1) to the day on which the principal amount of tax is fully paid.

 (Calculating formula)

-Principal amount of tax × Delinquent tax rate × the number of elapsed days * / 365 days
+Principal amount of tax × Delinquent tax rate × the number of elapsed days / 365 days

-In addition, if your tax return which has been originally filed after the due date, is amended or corrected after a period of one year or more, the period from the day on which one year has passed from the day of original filing to the day on which the amended tax return is filed or tax correction is notified shall be excluded from the “elapsed days”.
+If a tax return is amended or corrected one year or more after it has been originally filed after the due date for filing, the period between the day following the day on which one year has passed from the day of original filing and the day on which the amended tax return is filed or the tax correction is issued shall be excluded from the “elapsed days”.

 However, these treatments mentioned above should not apply on the case in which heavy additional tax is imposed with regard to amendment or correction of tax returns.